-Benjamin Seide, educator, researcher and media artist, lives in Singapore and Berlin and researches in the field of animation and immersive media.
+Benjamin Seide, educator, researcher, vfx expert and media artist, lives in Singapore and Berlin and researches in the field of animation and immersive media.
 In the 1990s, Seide shot his first interactive 360˚ film with a self-developed camera and explored representations in virtual space in his work „Paramatrix“.

 His work as a visual effects artist from the 2000s contributed to Art House and Hollywood films, including Wim Wender’s “Don’t Come Knocking”, Roman Polanski’s “Oliver Twist” and Martin Scorsese’s “Hugo”.
 For his work on the HBO series Game of Thrones, he received „Honors for Contributions to the Emmy Award Winning Achievement“ from the Academy of Television, Arts and Sciences.
 2009 – 2013 Seide lived and worked in Shanghai and created the award-winning immersive experience of the General Motors World Expo pavilion.